go-vela/community/proposals/2021/08-25_repo-structure.md

 * [server](https://github.com/go-vela/server/pull/444)
 * [ui](https://github.com/go-vela/ui/pull/421)

-This also increases the complexity when attempting to functionally test code changes.
+This also increases the complexity when attempting to functionally test code changes for new logic.

 This is due to needing to modify each repo locally with the code changes for the functionality.

-Once that is complete, you then must build the application from the local code changes for each repo.
+Once that is complete, the application must be rebuilt from the local code changes for each repo.

 ## Problem 3